 Two mathematics courses are offered: applications and interpretations, and approaches and analysis.
 Both courses share the same aims.
 Through studies in mathematics, students are able to not only develop an understanding of mathematical principles but also logistical thinking and problem-solving skills.
 Students also appreciate the relationship between technological advancements and mathematics.

 Students studying visual arts are encouraged to challenge their own creative and cultural expectations and boundaries.
+They take the role of researcher, creator, and performer, as they endeavor to explore, experiment with, and present music.
 This is done through the exploration across local, regional, national, and international contexts.
 Students develop practical, inquiry, investigative and reflective skills, alongside creative application skills.

 GHIS offers a pre-IB preparatory program for 10th graders for local stuents who would like to join the IB Diploma Programme in grades 11 and 12.
 The 10th graders are mostly day students, with a opportunity to board for those living farther away.
 Acceptance to the IBDP is not automatic, but depends on students achieving strong grades and developing the study skills, work ethic, and attitude they need to be successful in grades 11 and 12.
 All classes are taught in English.

-GHIS 10th grade helps students improve their English language skills.
-Other subjects include math, science, social studies, native language and music.
+NOTE: The courses taught mirror the six subject groups that are the basis of the IBDP.
+At this level, the focus in on developing foundational skills to prepare students to continue to the IBDP program if they are selected.
 Beyond academics, the program prepares them to live in a diverse community with peers from all over the world, with opportunities to be involved in a wide range of extracurricular activities.

 Dates for the 2021-2022 academic year can be found on the Academic Calendar.
 All plans are subject to change based on current conditions; please check back frequently.